 I don't do too much video recording so I can't give you a real world example of me using the camera, from what I've seen so far, this device is not for any budding Spielbergs or Bays, the quality leaves much to be desired, again, lots of noise.

-Nice interface, uses widescreen to its advantage
+Good: Nice interface, uses widescreen to its advantage

 Bad: Poor camera quality in less than perfect lighting.